ZoneMinder/zoneminder/README.txt

   and because in some unusual circumstances it may still be more accurate  (see the ZM_FAST_IMAGE_BLENDS option for details).
-  Altogether these optimisations (along with other common sense ones  such as not maintaining a reference image in  `Record' mode where it is not used) significantly reduce the CPU load for most systems, especially when alarms are not in progress.
+  Altogether these optimisations (along with other common sense ones  such as not maintaining a reference image in  'Record' mode where it is not used) significantly reduce the CPU load for most systems, especially when alarms are not in progress.
   If an alarm is detected then a lot of file system and database